 - LING S064 (Structure of Tuvan)

-Elective Courses (choose two from the following samples of relevant courses):
+Elective Courses (choose two from the following sample of relevant courses among many others):

 - LING B101 or LING H101 (Introduction to Linguistics)